3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 Data filtering
 ==============

-To model chromatin structure, we need to ensure that our data is clean enough.
-The first step is thus to draw the distribution of the sum of interactions per raw/columns in the Hi-C matrix.
-According to this distribution, we may remove some columns if they present a suspiciously low count of interaction.
+The first step in the structure determination method by IMP, as in any integrative approach, is to check for possible biases in the experimental data the could give rise to artifacts in the final 3D models.
+In TADBit, this is done by studying the distribution of the sum of interactions per raw/columns in the Hi-C matrix.
+According to this distribution, some columns may be removed if the sum of their interactions significantly lower than the median of median of all the interactions.

-Here an example, where "exp" is an preloaded Experiment corresponding to human's 19th chromosome:
+This step is performed automatically within TADBbit each time new experimental data are loaded.
+To ensure that only the otliers columns are removed, TADBit checks if the selected cutoff corresponds is a concave down in the region between zero and the median of the overall distribution.
+The rejected columns are stored in the variable Experiment._zeros, which represents the columns to be skipped in the consecutive steps.
+The following example shows the cutoff (dashed red line, autmatically determined with the above described method) for the Human chromosome 19 data (data preloaded in the 'exp' variable).
+According to the fit showed in the plot, all the columns corresponding the Hi-C raw data with total count of interaction below the dashed red line (~46 in this case) will be discarded.
+Their corresponding particles will be treated as 'missing particles' (particles with no experimental data).

 ::